 Build a comprehensive business continuity plan

-If your organization doesn’t already have a BC plan available, begin by assessing your business processes, determining weak points, and recognizing possible losses if this routine were to drastically change.
+If your organization doesn’t already have a BC plan available, begin by assessing your business processes, determining weak points, and recognizing possible losses if this routine changes drastically.

 Then, you’ll want to craft your plan.
 We recommend breaking it down to the following five steps: